 Sticking to basic facts accomplishes a few things.
 It reduces the opportunity for innocent inconsistencies to come up and it reduces the amount of information the insurance company can use in their case.
 Don’t withhold information, but don’t volunteer it.
 If the doctor needs to know something, they will ask you a specific question.

-Other Mistakes That Hurt Your Claim
+Other Mistakes That Can Hurt Your Boston Workers’ Compensation Claim

-There’s a lot to keep track of during a workers’ comp claim and it’s easy to hurt your case without even realizing it.
+There’s a lot to keep track of during a workers’ comp claim in Boston and it’s easy to hurt your case without even realizing it.
 It’s also important to know your rights and to ensure that the insurance company isn’t taking advantage of you during the process.
 Do your research and remember that the insurance company is NOT on your side.

 Here are some additional mistakes that could hurt your claim: